2. Tutorial¶

 Note

-Recall that each ch-run
+Recall that by default, each ch-run

-invocation creates a new container.
-That
+invocation creates a new

-is, the ssh
+container.
+That is, the ssh

-command above has not entered an existing user
+command above has not entered an

-namespace ’2256
+existing user namespace ’2256

-; rather, it has re-used the namespace ID
+; rather, it has re-used the namespace

-’2256
+ID ’2256

 .